 Russell Levy (chair) is a senior partner at law firm Leigh Day and is head of the firm’s leading clinical negligence department.
 He is a regular commentator on clinical negligence and civil law reform in the media and heavily involved in those issues.
 Russell has previously served as Honorary Secretary of the Clinical Disputes Forum, on the Civil Justice Council Clinical Negligence and Serious Injury Committee, and various Lord Chancellor’s Department/ Ministry of Justice, Association of Personal Injuries Lawyers and Action Against Medical Accidents committees.
 He is a Trustee of the Africa Educational Trust.

-Tom Barns is Fundraising and Campaigns Manager for the global advocacy organisation SumOfUs.
+Tom Barns manages global digital fundraising and supporter engagement for the International Rescue Committee.
 He has previously worked as the Director of Fundraising at the Campaign Against Arms Trade, as a Client Manager for a fundraising agency working with several of the UK’s largest charities, and as a campaigner for ActionAid UK raising awareness of international tax avoidance.
 He has also had articles published on various topics related to civil society and international relations.
 Tom holds a master’s degree in Development Studies from the School of Oriental and African Studies.

 Jonathan Bloch studied law at the University of Cape Town and the London School of Economics.
 He was politically involved in South Africa in the worker and student movement and remains active in human rights circles in the UK.
 From 2002 until 2014 he chaired the Canon Collins Educational and Legal Assistance Trust, one of the largest scholarship awarding organisations in South Africa.
 He was a councillor in the London Borough of Haringey 2002-14.
 He has co-authored several books on intelligence.
 He owns and runs a worldwide financial information business across four continents.